 Well, up until now the principal source of wealth provided by Brazil had been pau brasil, or brazilwood (a source of a reddish dye).
 This was about to be supplanted by white gold -- sugar -- grown and harvested on immense plantations in Brazil's Northeast.
 Bahia's fortune was in the making, but it was to be a product of the sweat and blood of people who spent their lives producing and not partaking -- enslaved Africans and their descendents.

-An estimated 1.5 to 2 million slaves were imported into Bahia before slavery was abolished in Brazil in 1888, four to five times the number imported into the entire United States of America (and some one-third to almost one-half of all slaves imported into Brazil).
+An estimated 1.2+ million slaves were imported into Bahia before slavery was abolished in Brazil in 1888, some four times the number imported into the entire United States of America (and between one-third and one-half of all slaves imported into Brazil).